DEQrmichie/heatsource-9/README.md

 ### 5.1 Windows Executables

 [Windows executables][2] have been compiled from the source code and can be used to run the model on Windows machines.
 Place the executables in the model directory with your model files.
-Double-click the executable to setup or run the model.
+Double-click the executable to set up or run the model.

-Setup the model executing using one of the following:
+Set up the model executing using one of the following:
    * `hs9_setup_control_file.exe` writes a blank template control file.
    * `hs9_setup_model_inputs.exe` writes blank template input files from a parameterized control file.